Category Archives: ArcGIS Step by Step

 Speaking of data… Continue reading

-One of the new features of ArcGIS 10 is the ability to “time-enable” your data in ArcMap.
+One of the features of ArcGIS 10.x is the ability to “time-enable” your data in ArcMap.
 Visualizing how data changes over time provides opportunities for powerful, more in-depth analysis.
-Using ArcGIS 9.3, you can visualize temporal change by creating an animation.
+If you’re using ArcGIS 9.3, you can visualize temporal change by creating an animation.
 You can still create animations at version 10, but there’s an easy alternative as well.

-The example below shows how to use the new tools to visualize piracy-related incidents that occurred between March, 2007 and February, 2009 in and around the Gulf of Aden.
+The example below shows how to use visualize piracy-related incidents that occurred between March, 2007 and February, 2009 in and around the Gulf of Aden.
 Continue reading